featbit/featbit/CONTRIBUTING.md

 # How to contribute

-One of the easiest ways to contribute is to participate in discussions on GitHub issues.
-You can also contribute by submitting pull requests with code changes.

 ## New contributor guide

 To get an overview of the project, read the [README](README.md).
 Here are some resources to help you get started with open source contributions: